technomancy/prometheus/README.md

 ## Usage

-Set the temperature by sending a `temp 650` message to the bot's XMPP account.
-Temperature is currently represented as voltage read directly from the ADC; no conversion to celsius is done yet.
+Set the temperature by sending a `temp 25` message to the bot's XMPP account.
+Upon startup, temperature target defaults to 23.
 Read the temperature with just `temp`.
 Sending `stop` will shut down the erlang processes but not the erlang shell.